MSA Helps Across the World

 - Co-Founder, Allegheny County Mock Trial Program

-- Trustee, Butler Health System Foundation
+- Trustee and Board Member, Butler Health System Foundation

 - Chairman, Compensation Committee, Butler Health System